Jayden-Luooo/intel-image-classification-cnn/README.md

 # Intel Image Classification with a Custom CNN

-Hi, this is Jayden Luo.
+Hi, this is Jayden.
 This is my first deep learning project.

 I am still learning and improving my coding and deep learning skills, so this project mainly focuses on understanding the full workflow of a CNN image classification project rather than building the most advanced model.